 Good Debt vs. Bad Debt is a misnomer.
 It should more appropriately be termed "tolerable vs. intolerable debt".
 Yes, your low-interest mortgage and student loan debt may include certain tangible benefits.
 But that doesn't make it "good debt".
 What's good about debt?
 Try telling a person diagnosed with Thyroid Cancer, "Oh, well, if you have to have cancer, that's one of the better ones to have".
 Oh, sure, they may nod in agreement and smile, but they're secretly wanting to slap you in your ignorant face.
 There's nothing inherently good about any form of cancer.
 Let's call it like it is, a frightening, potentially life-threatening disease.
 There's NOTHING GOOD about it!

 I'm not telling you that you should NEVER, under ANY circumstances get a mortgage, nor am I saying you should NEVER borrow money to get an education.
-If you feel you must do either, then at least consider the less expensive options: (Like buying a house well below your means and getting an education that doesn't require an expensive out-of-state university with twenty years of student debt payments.
+If you feel you must do either, then at least consider the less expensive options: (Like buying a house well below your means and getting an education that doesn't require an expensive out-of-state university with twenty years of student loan payments.

-It's simply more tolerable than say, high interest revolving credit card debt.
+It's simply more tolerable than, say, high interest revolving credit card debt.
 But not matter how "good" it appears, the entity who loaned you the money has a lien on your possession--which often serves as collateral--amounting to a lien on your life.
 He owns a portion of you and you cannot easily extract yourself from his grasp without pain.
 Nothing "good" about that.

 You may escape the fate of those who've fallen due to unforeseen circumstances in their lives, but in the end you still played a dangerous game of Financial Russian Roulette.
 You just never know in which chamber that fateful bullet lies.